 By utilizing HDD, a contractor can reduce the amount of excavation and revegetation on a property.
 The use of HDD eliminates the need to close roads, as well as removing and replacing asphalt.

 This reduction in excavation and remediation saves the contractor time.
-By eliminating long runs of excavation, contractors have less material to remove and replace.
-Next, they reduce the amount of site stabilization (seed, straw, and erosion blankets).
+Thus, contractors have less material to remove and replace.
+Finally, they reduce the amount of site stabilization (seed, straw, and erosion blankets).

 The combination of less impact and time, results in a savings in construction costs.
 The installation occurs underground, eliminating removal and replacement of expensive materials.
 While the elimination of trenching, reduces labor expenses.